MichealRollins-Green/Driver-ASE/README.md

 download link - https://sourceforge.net/projects/varscan/files/

-place the downloaded software in the bin directory
+place the downloaded software in the Driver-ASE-bin directory

 You will need to add the software to your path in order for the pipeline to be able to run them.
 VarScan is the ony exception to this as you will need to put the full path to it in order for it to run.